MDPuneethReddy/personalblog/public/posts/expressjs-how-to-start-with-nodejs-and-expressjs.md

 Here in this blog, we learnt how to Start our own backend server locally using expressjs, nodejs.

-If you like this article, please share it with your friends and check articles on different technologies and tools here <a style="color: blue" href=" https://mdpuneethreddy.com/"> https://mdpuneethreddy.com</a>.
+If you like this article, please share it with your friends and check articles on different technologies and tools here <a style="color: blue" href="/"> https://mdpuneethreddy.com</a>.